Skip to main content

 Mortgage product or deal type

-Offset mortgage- this is useful for buyers with substantial savings, as they can link their savings account to their mortgage account in order to reduce the amount of interest they will pay.
+Offset mortgage- this is a type of flexible mortgage but often referred to by name instead.
+It's useful for buyers with substantial savings, as they can link their savings account to their mortgage account in order to reduce the amount of interest they will pay.

-Guarantor mortgage - are aimed at people who have trouble getting onto the property ladder themselves due to low income or a poor credit score.
-Family assist mortgages and JBSP (Joint borrower sole proprietor) mortgages could also fall under the category of guarantor mortgages.
+Guarantor mortgage - aimed at people who have trouble getting onto the property ladder due to low income or a poor credit score.
+Family assist mortgages and JBSP (Joint borrower sole proprietor) mortgages also fall under the category of guarantor mortgages but are more modern, flexible products.

 Affordable ownership schemes - there are a number of affordable ownership scheme mortgages, including the shared ownership scheme, the first homes scheme, the right to buy scheme and the right to acquire scheme.
 These mortgage products are provided alongside government schemes, which can be helpful for those without access to a guarantor.